alexguerrero11/sales-product-data-analysis/readme.md

 # Sales Product Data Analysis

 ## About The Project
-Analyzing Nutrition values and calories consumption of daily meals over period of times.
+Analyzing all Product Sales over the year 2019.

 ## Built with